 The design and operating effectiveness of our controls were inadequate to ensure that complex accounting matters are properly accounted for and reviewed in a timely manner.
-As a result, we failed to accurately record a complex equity transaction which caused the restatements of our third quarter filing and annual filing.
-In addition, we failed to properly evaluate and test certain long-lived assets for impairment, which ultimately resulted in recognition of an impairment charge.
-These errors are a result of the following control deficiencies:
+As a result, we failed to accurately record a complex equity transaction which caused the restatement of our third quarter filing.
+In addition we failed to properly evaluate and test certain long-lived assets for impairment, which ultimately resulted in recognition of an impairment charge.
+These errors are a result the following control deficiencies: